TheGoldenPatrik1/dataset-labeler/README.md

 - **2.0.0** - Rewrite to support any type of labeling, based on a JSON file of options.
 - **2.0.1** - Added support for command line arguments.
 - **2.1.0** - Added a configuration option for keybinds.
+- **2.1.1** - Improved control panel layout, making it more uniform and generalizable.